-Because the Company's capacity is committed to the manufacture of Rituxan for two years, it will not have the cell culture capacity to manufacture commercial material for the Company's IDEC-Y2B8 and In2B8 products during such period.
-The Company is currently accepting proposals for a qualified commercial contractor to meet the long term manufacturing demands for IDEC-Y2B8 and In2B8.
+Because the Company's capacity is committed to the manufacture of Rituxan for two years, it will not have the cell culture capacity to manufacture commercial material for the Company's IDEC-Y288 and In288 products during such period.
+The Company is currently accepting proposals for a qualified commercial contractor to meet the long term manufacturing demands for IDEC-Y288 and In288.
 In addition, as the Company does not have expertise or facilities for small molecule chemical manufacturing, the Company will need to establish a long term manufacturing arrangement for 9-AC with an appropriate contract manufacturer.
-IDEC's 9-AC clinical materials requirements will be met over the next two years by Pharmacia & Upjohn, as part of the product in-license agreement.
-Additionally, as the Company does not have fill/finish expertise, the Company will be dependent on outside contractors to meet IDEC's current and future requirements for fill/finish.
+The Company's 9-AC clinical materials requirements will be met over the next two years by Pharmacia, as part of the product in-license agreement.
+Additionally, as the Company does not have fill/finish expertise, the Company will be dependent on outside contractors to meet its current and future requirements for fill/finish.
 See "Risk Factors -- Limited Manufacturing Experience."

 During 1998, the Company plans to manufacture Rituxan at its manufacturing facility in San Diego, California.
 The Company anticipates that its facility in San Diego should provide sufficient production capacity to meet clinical and early commercial requirements of Rituxan.
-The Company is dependent upon Genentech to fill/finish and meet long-term manufacturing demands for Rituxan and SmithKline Beecham to fulfill all of the manufacturing requirements for IDEC-CE9.1 and/or IDEC-151.
-Genentech is currently constructing additional manufacturing capacity in part to satisfy long-term demands for Rituxan and SmithKline Beecham has constructed a larger manufacturing plant for IDEC-CE9.1 and/or IDEC-151.
+The Company is dependent upon Genentech to fill/finish and meet long-term manufacturing demands for Rituxan and SmithKline Beecham to fulfill all of the manufacturing requirements for IDEC-151 and/or IDEC-CE9.1.
+Genentech is currently constructing additional manufacturing capacity in part to satisfy long-term demands for Rituxan and SmithKline Beecham has constructed a larger manufacturing plant for IDEC-151 and/or IDEC-CE9.1.
 The Company is considering the addition of another manufacturing facility to meet its long-term requirements for additional products under development.